 Victor Peng is President and Chief Executive Officer of Xilinx, Inc., and serves on the Board of Directors.
 Peng has more than 30 years of experience defining and delivering leadership technologies across FPGAs, SoCs, GPUs, high-performance microprocessors and chip sets, and microprocessor IP products.

 Peng holds four U.S. patents and serves on the Board of Directors of the Semiconductor Industry Association and KLA Corporation, a developer of industry-leading equipment and services for electronics industry.
-He earned a bachelor’s degree in electrical engineering from Rensselaer Polytechnic Institute and a master’s degree, also in electrical engineering, from Cornell University.
+He earned a bachelor’s in Electrical Engineering from Rensselaer Polytechnic Institute and a master’s, also in Electrical Engineering, from Cornell University.

 Xilinx develops highly flexible and adaptive processing platforms that enable rapid innovation across a variety of technologies – from the endpoint to the edge to the cloud.
-Xilinx is the inventor of the FPGA, hardware programmable SoCs and the ACAP, designed to deliver the most dynamic processor technology in the industry and enable the adaptable, intelligent and connected world of the future.
-Xilinx reported revenues of $3.06 billion for its fiscal year ending April 2019.
+Xilinx is the inventor of the FPGA, Adaptive SoCs and the ACAP, designed to deliver the most dynamic processor technology in the industry and enable the adaptable, intelligent and connected world of the future.
+Xilinx reported revenues of $3.15 billion for its fiscal year ending April 2020.